All You Didn’t Know About Atlanta’s ‘Magic City’ Strip Club

 Video will return here when scrolled back into view

-You probably recognize Magic City from the many references throughout hip-hop and in the sports world.
-For the last four decades, the club has remained an integral part of the city’s fabric, where athletes, politicians, influencers, rappers and everyday people come together under one roof.
+But what he and most folks don’t understand is that Magic City is more than just a regular strip club.
+For the last four decades, it has remained an integral part of the fabric of Atlanta, where athletes, politicians, influencers, rappers and everyday people come together under one roof.
 Now, The Root is giving you the inside scoop on the lore of the iconic nightclub.

 A Legendary Beginning